Skip to main content

 • The invoice expects exactly amount.

 • An underpayment moves the invoice to partially_paid without finalising it.
 The deposit address keeps listening, the customer can top up to the full amount, and only then does the invoice transition to success.
 If they never finish paying, the invoice expires (expires_at) and is moved to cancelled.
+The partial credit on the merchant balance is keptcancelled reports the final under-paid state, it does not reverse the credit. cancelled is reachable only from this path: a partially_paid STATIC invoice that crossed expires_at without a top-up.
+A merchant webhook fires on this transition so the partial credit can be reconciled.

 • An overpayment transitions the invoice to paid_over (final).